 Temporal interlevel relations can be defined within any process abstraction level from neurological to cognitive or behavioural.
-Depending on the type of emerging property that is considered, temporal interlevel relations may involve logical and/or mathematical elements.
 Also in the temporal dimension, at different levels different ontologies may be used.
 Therefore in general temporal interlevel relations are specified by (1) using an ontology mapping θ from the temporally higher level ontology to the temporally lower level ontology, (2) compositionally extending θ to θ^ for more complex expressions, and (3) logically relating a mapped property to a number of properties from the lower level model.
-As an example, consider to determine the overall number of drops falling into a bucket over time to find out that the bucket will flow over at some point in time.
-Suppose, to make it less trivial, the tap filling a bucket is opened more and more over time, in a linear fashion, described by the following local property: at each time point t (in seconds) the number of drops added per second is a t.
-Moreover, suppose a global property is formulated: at time T the bucket contains K drops of water.
-Then the global property can be related to the local property using the following mathematical relation:
+As in Section 3, temporal interlevel relations will be illustrated for the dating case study.
+An example of a temporal interlevel relation at the behavioural process abstraction level will be discussed, in particular, concerning a body state that is achieved.